 Even if a workplace injury seems minor, it is always important to get a medical evaluation as soon as you can.
 There are two main reasons for getting an immediate medical diagnosis:

 Many people in dangerous or challenging industries may be tempted to “tough it out” and downplay the symptoms and seriousness of an injury.
 This can potentially hurt a workers’ compensation claim, including the extent of treatment approved or the benefits you receive.
-If you’re worried about your employer trying to stick you with medical bills, you should discuss your situation with an experienced Huntington Beach workers’ compensation attorney – that is, after you receive the medical care you need.
+If you’re worried about your employer trying to stick you with medical bills, you should discuss your situation with an experienced Southern California workers’ compensation attorney – that is, after you receive the medical care you need.

 The law firm of Jackson & Jackson helps with all stages of a workers’ compensation case, from the initial claim to appeals.
 Call (562) 269-5394 or contact us online for a free consultation if you suffered an injury at work.